ScottDeLuzio/login-logo-editor/readme.txt

 Make sure you click on the Save Changes button towards the bottom of the screen for any changes to take effect.

-= What dimensions should my WordPress Login Logo be? = ~~The image file should be 548 px wide and 126 px tall for WordPress versions prior to 3.8.
-For 3.8+, please use an image file with dimensions of 80px wide and 80 px tall.~~
-The image can be any size you want it to be.
+= What dimensions should my WordPress Login Logo be? = The image can be any size you want it to be.
 It will be centered above the login form on your login page.

 = Does my WordPress Login Logo have to be uploaded to my WordPress site? =